 The information principles enable organisations across the public sector to become increasingly aligned in their use and management of information (both structured and unstructured), drawing on their own local strategy and practices from a common set of principles and best practices.

 The National Archives has agreed to host the resource base.
-Click on the each of the seven principles pages below to view the related resources.
+Click on each of the seven principles below to view the related resources.